 Liquid investments make up a key part of any healthy financial portfolio.
 You can leverage them to achieve your short terms goals while adding additional diversity to your investments.

-Start by doing your research on the different types of highly liquid investments and then chose one to invest in.
+Start by doing your research on the different types of highly liquid investments, including short term ones, and then chose one (or several) to invest in.
 You can then add on additional investments as you feel more comfortable.
-As mentioned, having highly liquid investments are an essential part of any portfolio.